 The Turning Oars collection features a series of photographs depicting the process of creating oars for Cape Kiwanda Wood Products of Pacific City.
-The collection is being published in stages.

 In the early 1960s, dorymen Paul Hanneman and Terry Learned purchased a basic homemade lathe for turning oars.
 When the partners went to pick it up from the farmer in Tillamook who built it in the 1930s, they found a basic shell and a number of loose parts in boxes.
 They brought the lathe back to Paul’s shop and reassembled it.
 The machine consists of a number of Model T Ford gears, wood pulleys, and leather belts that create forty-four speeds for the lathe.
 For nearly six decades Pacific City dory fishers and others have used the oars crafted by these two men.